JeffTadashi/recipes/breakfast/oatmeal.md

 # Oatmeal (Steel-cut)
 This recipe uses the instant-pot, pressure cooker.
+This is based off this recipe: https://detoxinista.com/instant-pot-steel-cut-oats/

 ## Ingredients
 - 2 1/2 cups water